top of page

 Cooking instructions:

 Preheat your oven to 250 degrees.
 Spread your white chocolate evenly across a lined cookie sheet, I used parchment paper.
 Shape it into a rectangle in a single layer, with the chocolate pieces touching.
-Note: if you only have chocolate chips, the oven method wont work and you'll need to instead melt your chocolate in the microwave and then spread onto a parchment lined cookie sheet.
+Note: if you only have chocolate chips, the oven method won't work and you'll need to instead melt your chocolate in the microwave and then spread onto a parchment lined cookie sheet.

 While your oven preheats, add your peppermint sticks into a plastic bag and use a heavy tool, like a rolling pin or meat tenderizer, to crush your peppermint sticks.
 I like them to be close to a powder with some variation in size, but this is baker's choice!

 Place your cookie sheet into the oven for about 5 minutes.
 Remove from the oven and use a spoon or flat tool, like an offset spatula, to spread your melted white chocolate.
 If it isn't fully melted, just place your pan back into the oven for a few additional minutes.
-Once your white chocolate is smooth, sprinkle your crushed peppermint sticks evenly across your white chocolate.
+Once your white chocolate is spread smooth, sprinkle your crushed peppermint sticks evenly across your white chocolate.
 Place your white chocolate into the fridge to set.

 Finely chop your semisweet chocolate and set aside.
-Into your nonstick pot and over a low to medium heat, add in your butter.
+Into your nonstick pot and over a low heat, add in your butter.
 Once your butter is more than halfway melted, add in your semisweet chocolate.
 Use a rubber spatula or spoon to stir your butter and chocolate until everything is melted together and smooth.
 Remove from the heat and set aside.

-Into your egg and sugar mixture, pour in your butter and chocolate and use your hand mixer to mix until fully combined, being sure to reach down to the bottom of your bowl (I recommend pausing, using your spatula to scrape the sides and bottom of your bowl and then do another mix).
+Into your egg and sugar mixture, pour in your butter and chocolate and use your hand mixer at a medium speed to mix until fully combined, being sure to reach down to the bottom of your bowl (I recommend pausing, using your spatula to scrape the sides and bottom of your bowl and then do another mix).

 Add in your peppermint extract and mix again until fully incorporated.

-When you're ready to bake, preheat your oven to 350 degrees.
-Place your brownie cookies into the oven for 10-12 minutes.
+Bake your cookies for about 10-12 minutes.
+While baking, at around 8 minutes, remove your cookies from the oven, add extra peppermint bark to the tops of your partially baked cookies, and place your sheet back into the oven to let your cookies finish baking.
 You'll know they're done when you see the shiny top but the cookies are still soft in the center.
 Note: Right when you remove them from the oven, I recommend gently shaping (or "scooting") your cookies using a round cookie cutter or bowl slightly larger than the size of your cookie - this will ensure they are perfectly round and thick in the center.
-Allow your brownie cookies to cool - knowing that they will be gooey and soft for the first hour or so out of the oven as they set and cool, and then perfectly fudgy later on!

 You can store your brownie cookies at room temperature or in the fridge for about 3 to 5 days in an airtight container, though they'll be freshest for the first two days.
 I recommend popping the cookies into the microwave for about 10 seconds to refresh if you're enjoying them after the day they were baked.
 You can also store the fully baked cookies in the freezer to eat any time!